ShadeLab/Chodkowski_v1_MainText/Datasets/README.md

 Datasets

 Dataset 1.
-Transcriptomics analysis of transporters in each strain.
+Transcriptomics analysis of transporters in each strain.;
 Dataset 2.
 MSI level 1 and level 2 exometabolites that fit criteria for released in each strain.
 Dataset 3.
 Summary of antiSMASH results for each strain.
 Dataset 4.
 Metadata for each sample injection onto the mass spectrometer.